FACT-Finder-Web-Components/documentation/markdown/en/overview-styling-elements.md

 It is important, that the style element possesses the property &quot;is&quot; with the value &quot;custom-style&quot;.

 ## Prevent FOUC (Flash Of Unstyled Content)
-In browsers where web components are not natively supported you might encounter ugly flash of unstyled content on page load.
+In browsers where Web Components are not natively supported you might encounter ugly flash of unstyled content on page load.
 To prevent this we added a __remove unresolved attribute behavior__ to all elements with an visual component (e.g. ff-record-list, ff-asn and so on).
 Just annotate all elements which are shown immediately on page load with the __\[unresolved\]__  attribute.
 In Addition add the following CSS rule on top of the page before the appearance of your  custom elements: